-- Add the cream cheese, rice vinegar if using mix well and put in the fridge to cool (overnight is ideal).
+- Add the cream cheese, rice vinegar (if using), mix well and put in the fridge to cool (overnight is even better).

 - Put a nori sheet down on a bamboo roller, spread some of the cauliflower rice mixture over the nori sheet, leaving about 3/4 inches of space at the top.
 Make sure this is quite a thin layer.